tarkaja/The-Smart-Activist-s-Guide-to-Security/README.md

 I'm not suggesting another 'Use Tor!
 Use Signal!' nor a step-by-step guide to installing Qubes https://www.qubes-os.org/ and encrypting USB drives.

-Like the thought experiment in The Knowledge, I wonder, "What elements of security should be considered in building an activist organization from scratch?"
+Like the thought experiment in The Knowledge, I wonder: What elements of security should be considered in building an activist organization from scratch?

 These issues are often talked about in InfoSec circles but I've never seen a broad prespective presented in a readable form for non-technical activists.